-5.1.2 Target: to increase, by 2016-17, the absolute proportion of young full-time undergraduate entrants from Low Participation Neighbourhoods (LPNs), and to remain above the Location Adjusted Benchmark in all years (HESA Table T1b).
-In 2010-11, the proportion of young entrants from LPNs was 15.5% compared with a HESA location adjusted benchmark of 12.5% (POLAR3).
+5.1.2 Target: To increase the proportion of young full-time undergraduate entrants from Low Participation Neighbourhoods and to remain above the location adjusted benchmark in all years (HESA Table T1a).
+In 2013-14 the proportion of young entrants from LPNs was 17.3% compared with a HESA location adjusted benchmark of 12.8% (POLAR3).